Wassaf001/Wassaf001/README.md

 - 🔭 I'm currently working on CogniBrowse-Android Web Browser.
 - 🌱 I'm currently pursuing Computer Engineering.
 - 👯 I'm looking to collaborate on anything that is challenging.
-- 💬 Ask me about kindness.
+- 💬 Ask me about development.
 - 📫 How to reach me: wassafali@zhcet.ac.in.

 ## Projects